g23988/CDA_resource/README.md

 - Groups (A way to group our users and apply polices to them collectively)
 - Roles
 - Policy Documents
+- IAM is universal.
+It does not aplly to regions at this time.
+- The "root account" is simply the account created when first setup your AWS account.
+It has complete Admin access.
+- New Users have NO permissions when first created.
+- New Users are assigned Access Key ID & Secert Access Keys when first created.
+- These are not the same as a password, and you cannot use the Access key ID & Secret Access Key to Login in to the console.
+You can use this to access AWS via the APIs and Command Line howerver.
+- You only get to view these once.
+If you lose them, you have to regenerate them.
+So save them in a secure location.
+- Always setip Multifactor Authentication on your root account.
+- You can create and customise your own password rotation policies.

 ### VPC Summary
 - Think of a VPC as a logical datacenter in AWS.